biopragmatics/oquat/docs/invalids/prefix/sibo.md

-# BioRXiv
+# sibo: Social Insect Behavior Ontology

+This page summarize the different resources that reference `sibo` but use local unique identifiers that do not match the standard pattern of ^\d{7}$.
+Of the 1 resources,
-The following 1 variants were found: ['SIBO']
+1 variants on the standard prefix were found: ['SIBO'].

-## `sibo`
+## `sibo`: Social Insect Behavior Ontology

-Identifiers for this prefix are given correctly in Social Insect Behavior Ontology.
+Identifiers for this prefix are given incorrectly correctly in `sibo`.

 | external_xref   |   usages_count | usages                                              |
 |-----------------|----------------|-----------------------------------------------------|